 Application and Admission

-Applicants should be aware that the courses listed under each program are not offered every year but are offered in a cycle over a five-year period, the time allotted for the completion of all requirements for the degree.
+Applicants should be aware that the courses listed under each program are not offered every year but are offered in a cycle over a five-year period, which is the time allotted for the completion of all degree requirements.

-Because the majority of students matriculating for the degree are attending part-time, it is impossible to indicate the academic session when each course is expected to be offered.
-However, a separate printed schedule is published approximately two months in advance of every session (fall, spring, summer) detailing which courses are to be offered, the days, times, rooms and professors.
+Because the majority of students matriculating for the degree are attending on a part-time basis, it is not always possible to indicate the academic session when each course is expected to be offered.
+However, a schedule is posted approximately two months in advance of every session (fall, spring, summer) detailing which courses are to be offered, the days, times, rooms and professors.

 The College reserves the right to withdraw or modify any of the courses, costs or programs listed in this catalog, to cancel any course or program for which it deems registration insufficient, usually less than ten registrants, to make any other changes which it considers necessary or desirable.

 Online registration is available through the Self-Service system by logging onto the self-service.manhattan.edu site.
 Students may also register in person or by mail.
-Dates and instructions for registration will be included with the graduate schedule of courses published online and available in advance by the office of the Registrar or by the program advisor.
+Dates and instructions for registration will be included with the graduate schedule of courses published online and available in advance by the Office of the Registrar or by the program director.